xmos/lib_xua/README.rst

   * AN000246 - Simple USB Audio Device using lib_xua
   * AN000247 - Using lib_xua with lib_spdif (transmit)
   * AN000248 - Using lib_xua with lib_mic_array
+  * AN02019: Using Device Firmware Upgrade (DFU) for USB Audio

 *******
 Support